Jarrlist/yahoo/README.md

 ## WARNING
 The program relies heavily on the yfinance API.
 Unfortunally yfinance changes it behavior from time to time, somtimes a update of yfinance solves the problem.
-Somtimes it totaly breaks the program, and then some of the code base needs some rewriten.
+Somtimes it totaly breaks the program, and then some of the code base needs to be rewritten.
 If it dose not work, this might be the reason.

 ## Description